Amir-Rastkhadiv/fun-gym/README.md

 - ### WHAT TIPS DO YOU HAVE FOR NAMEING A GYM PROJECT?

-  Top tips for branding the Fun Gym Website:
+  Top tips for branding the gym website:

   1) Short and memorable name
   2) Unique and different from other local brands